 The strong maritime influence normally prevents very low temperatures, but surprisingly low minima have been recorded occasionally.
 In coastal regions and in the islands the lowest temperatures are found when a strong, cold easterly wind ousts the normal south westerlies.
 Such an occasion was 13 January 1987, which was probably the coldest day of the 20th Century in the south west.
 For that day minima were recorded of -9.0 °C at St Mawgan (Cornwall) and even -6.4 °C on Scilly.
 Away from the coast, spells of frosty weather with clear and calm nights have produced records such as -15.0 °C at Exeter on 24 January 1958 and Bastreet (Cornwall) on 1 January 1979.
 Yeovilton (Somerset) reported -16.1 °C on 14 January 1982.

-July and August are the warmest months in the region with mean daily maxima ranging from around 19 °C in coastal Cornwall to 21 °C in inland areas of Somerset.
-This is to be compared with 22.5 °C that is typical of the area of highest UK temperature around London.
+July and August are the warmest months in the region with mean daily maxima ranging from around 19 °C in coastal Cornwall to 21.5 °C in inland areas of Somerset and around Exeter.
+This is to be compared with 23.5 °C that is typical of the area of highest UK temperature around London.
 Instances of extreme high temperatures are rare and are associated with hot air brought from mainland Europe on south easterly winds accompanied by strong sunshine.
 Records include 35.4 °C at Saunton Sands, a site which is next to a large dune/heath area in north Devon, and 34.5 °C at Yeovilton in Somerset, both on 3 August 1990.
 The highest UK temperature stands at 38.5 °C at Faversham (Kent) on 10 August 2003.

 The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for St. Mawgan and Yeovilton.
 Yeovilton has the lower minimum temperature throughout the year because it is inland.
 It also has higher mean maximum temperatures except in mid winter when St Mawgan is slightly higher.
 St Mawgan has lower maximum temperatures in summer because of the cooling influence of the sea.
 The inland site at Yeovilton has higher extreme maximum and lower extreme minimum temperatures compared to St. Mawgan.